-Because of their synergistic interaction as well as their virtual inseparability in normal head and body motions in a lighted environment, the VOR and OKR are usually combined as the visualvestibulo-ocular response.
-With the addition of vision (Fig. 9-13), a feedback loop is closed around the open-loop VOR, and what results is the visual-vestibulo-ocular response.
+in a lighted environment, the VOR and OKR are usually combined as the visual-vestibuloocular response.
+With the addition of vision (Fig. 13), a feedback loop is closed around the open-loop VOR, and what results is the visual-vestibuloocular response.
 The ability of the ocular motor system to relate eye position to target position in situations of head movement is thereby markedly enhanced for quick (high-frequency) movements of the head and for sustained rotation.
 Thus, the ocular motor system is able to accurately move the eyes opposite the moving environment.